Convert Private Limited Company to LLP

 Less Statutory Compliance

-LLPs have fewer compliance requirements compared to Private Limited Companies.
-They are not obligated to maintain statutory records and registers, and the need for a statutory audit is also relaxed for LLPs.
+LLPs require fewer compliances than Private Limited Companies.
+They are not mandated to maintain extensive statutory records, and the requirement for a statutory audit is relaxed.

 Operational Flexibility

-Partners in an LLP are directly involved in its daily operations and management.
-Unlike a company, an LLP is governed by an LLP Agreement mutually agreed upon and executed by the partners.
+In an LLP, partners actively manage day-to-day operations.
+Unlike a company, the LLP is governed by an LLP Agreement mutually agreed upon and executed by all partners.

 Documents required to convert Private limited company to LLP